SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * "Promoter"s denotes beginning of a gene.
 "Terminator"s denotes the end of gene.

 **Starting Transcription**
+* RNA polyamerase binds to the Sigma Subunit => form a holoenzyme to unwind DNA
+*
 * Polymerase Enzyme starts at a promoter and ends at a terminator

 ### Before we continue, two words